-Anadarko Petroleum’s (APC) EV-to-adjusted EBITDA[1.enterprise value to adjusted earnings before interest, tax, depreciation, and amortization] ratio was ~13x in 1Q17.
-EV comprises a company’s market capitalization and net debt.
+Anadarko Petroleum’s (APC) EV-to-adjusted EBITDA (enterprise value to adjusted earnings before interest, tax, depreciation, and amortization) ratio was ~15.4x in 2Q16.
+Enterprise value is the sum of a company’s market capitalization and net debt.

 Breaking down Anadarko’s valuation

-A forward EV-to-EBITDA multiple uses the market’s expectations for a company’s EBITDA for the current year.
-Anadarko’s forward EV-to-EBITDA multiple is 6.2x, which means that it could continue to be valued lower than it has been in the past.
+A forward EV-to-EBITDA multiple uses market expectations for a company’s EBITDA for the current year.
+Anadarko’s forward EV-to-EBITDA multiple is 9.6x, meaning that APC could continue to be overvalued compared to its historical levels, albeit far less so than in 2Q16.